nadirdurrani/nadirdurrani.github.io/_news/announcement_2.md

 > Excited to have my first ACL publication.
 My work on <a href="https://alt.qcri.org/~ndurrani/pubs/hindi_urdu_translation.pdf"> Hindi-to-Urdu Machine Translation Through Transliteration </a> has been accepted to appear at the ACL.

->  I am super excited that my MS thesis work on <a href="https://aclanthology.org/N10-1077.pdf"> Urdu Word Segmentation </a> is going to appear at NAACL.
+I am super excited that my MS thesis work on <a href="https://aclanthology.org/N10-1077.pdf"> Urdu Word Segmentation </a> is going to appear at NAACL.
 This my first tier-1 publication.

 ***

 <h2 style="color: green">April 2008</h2>

-> I am starting my PhD with Hinrich Schütze at IMS-Stuttgart.
+> I am starting my PhD with Prof. Hinrich Schütze at IMS-Stuttgart where I will be preliminarily working with Alex Fraser and Helmut Schmid on Hindi-Urdu statistical machine translation.

 ***

-<h2 style="color: green">Agust 2007</h2>
+<h2 style="color: green">Jan—Aug 2007</h2>

-> I defended my masters thesis on <a href="https://www.cle.org.pk/Publication/theses/2007/typology_of_word.pdf"> Urdu Word Segmentation. </a> Thanks to my supervisor Prof. Sarmad Hussain.
+I defended my masters thesis on <a href="https://www.cle.org.pk/Publication/theses/2007/typology_of_word.pdf"> Urdu Word Segmentation. </a> Thanks to my supervisor Prof. Sarmad Hussain for his guidance.

+> I have been shortlisted for HEC scholarship to study in Germany.
+I will be joining the NLP group at the University of Stuttgart with Prof. Hinrich Schütze.

+I am going to lead an effort on Open Source Localization Project.
+We will create standard translations for Open Office, GNOME and Sea Monkey browser.

 ***

+<h2 style="color: green">Jan—Dec 2006</h2>

+My project work on studying <a href = "https://alt.qcri.org/~ndurrani/pubs/system_grammatical_relations.pdf"> Split Ergativity in Urdu </a>  has been accepted to appear in the 12th Himalayan Language Symposium & 27th Annual Conference of Linguistic Society of Nepal.

+I am working on standardization of <a href="https://cle.org.pk/Publication/papers/2006/urdu_domain_names.pdf"> Urdu Domain Names </a> and presented my work at the IEEE Multitopic Conference (INMIC).

+I am compiling a <a href="https://idl-bnc-idrc.dspacedirect.org/bitstream/handle/10625/42566/129903.pdf?sequence=1&isAllowed=y"> A Study on Collation of Languages from Developing Asia </a> for the <a href= "https://www.cle.org.pk/research/projects/Details/pan.htm#:~:text=PAN%20Localization%20Project&text=This%20project%20is%20an%20initiative,in%20regional%20institutions%20of%20Asia."> PAN Localization Project.</a>

+***

-<h2 style="color: green">Agust 2005</h2>
+<h2 style="color: green">Aug—Dec 2005</h2>

 > I started my MS (CS) at the <a href="http://lhr.nu.edu.pk/"> National University of Computer and Emerging Sciences. </a> I will continue to work with Dr. Sarmad Hussain at the <a href="https://www.cle.org.pk/"> Center for Research in Urdu Language Processing </a> on the <a href= "https://www.cle.org.pk/research/projects/Details/pan.htm#:~:text=PAN%20Localization%20Project&text=This%20project%20is%20an%20initiative,in%20regional%20institutions%20of%20Asia."> PAN Localization Project.</a>

 ***

-<h2 style="color: green">Jan—June 2005 </h2>
+<h2 style="color: green">Jan—July 2005 </h2>

-I am travelling to Cambodia to present the work we have done in the past 5 months.
+I am travelling to Cambodia to present the work we have done in the past 5 months at the workshop in PAN Localization Project.

 After 3 months of work on Lao pre-processing (syllabification, collation and notepad utility), we have made a splash in the <a href="https://alt.qcri.org/~ndurrani/pubs/V-Times.pdf"> local news (page 2). </a>

-I will be working at the Science, Technology and Environment Agency (STEA) in Laos as a project consultant for the the <a href= "https://www.cle.org.pk/research/projects/Details/pan.htm#:~:text=PAN%20Localization%20Project&text=This%20project%20is%20an%20initiative,in%20regional%20institutions%20of%20Asia."> PAN Localization Project.</a>
+I will be working at the Science, Technology and Environment Agency (STEA) in Laos as a project consultant for the <a href= "https://www.cle.org.pk/research/projects/Details/pan.htm#:~:text=PAN%20Localization%20Project&text=This%20project%20is%20an%20initiative,in%20regional%20institutions%20of%20Asia."> PAN Localization Project.</a>

 ***

+<h2 style="color: green">Jun—Dec 2004 </h2>

+I am compiling a <a href="https://d1wqtxts1xzle7.cloudfront.net/31030020/Chinese-with-cover-page-v2.pdf?Expires=1665230015&Signature=R5Obfru7sR1Rs7I8ddXwEMrNeYF~mpeu0X3Ci5eqnLDJg40MkBZUrf9x9cPisx7eZuOBtqNpkWpNyewbgF~FdKNK32~UDj5hT3YeSqdj0mECAHk3Fk9O0KUkw0ZvMfah0revVXxKlhspEZsODBX1q~yHG8SYc14bnWJzr8CaaRxckPlxp0Zy0DdUvrYaU0wl1v2GbRHm3E~zycuhw6mWC6TJ1GS62VX3yj~FFPCNvgbbTJOUj5AB7nbq6P-ukRRUvV5cehMGR~RpByYKZi5FNEztHze8wsguMIxssqfni3xxpO46EN~RPqO0CkpQTaeOPbn313uR25c8h0Sw~FGq6w__&Key-Pair-Id=APKAJLOHF5GGSLRBV4ZA"> Survey on Language Computing in Asia </a> for the <a href= "https://www.cle.org.pk/research/projects/Details/pan.htm#:~:text=PAN%20Localization%20Project&text=This%20project%20is%20an%20initiative,in%20regional%20institutions%20of%20Asia."> PAN Localization Project.</a>

+<h2 style="color: green">Aug 2003—May 2004 </h2>

+I am going to work on bootable Urdu Linux as my bachelors FYP with Dr. Sarmad Hussain.